 Colors.
 Color is often a big issue because a particular palette might be required.
 If not, then base your color choices on the course content and audience characteristics.
 In general, use neutral (gray, tan, white) or lighter colors for eLearning backgrounds.
 Usability research states that a light background with dark text is easier for online reading.

 Then select one or two contrasting accent colors for highlights, arrows and other indicators.
-For related articles, see Graphics Primer: Color and What font should I use?
-Also, you may want to document your styles in a visual style guide.
+For related articles, see 8 Ways To Choose A Color Palette For eLearning.
+You may want to document your styles in a visual style guide.

 Step Two: Create theme backgrounds